 Congratulations to all who auditioned for MasterChef Australia and gave it a red hot go.
 Well done also to everyone who had the guts (and sufficient red wine) to complete the online application form.
 That was a mission in itself!

 The last post was so long that I have attempted to decrease volume by writing in present-tense for this one.
 I hope you still enjoy,

 Day 0: travel & briefing day.
 Out of bed at 4am for a 5:45am flight.
 Too late really.
 Still an ungodly hour.
 Try to sneak around the house quietly as my brother-babysitter sleeps.
 I bundle myself, a suitcase and a bag into the car and off to the airport.
 Bound up to the check-in counter with four minutes to spare.

 Beep through the security gates.
 Darn it.
 Remove watch, shoes.
 Thank goodness it stops there.

 Trev greets me with smiling face.
 It’s nice to have an unofficial welcome brigade.
 The other Perthians are upstairs in the QANTAS Club lounge.
 Impromptu reunion.
 I don’t even have time to decide whether or not to sit down when we are called.
 Boarding.
 Eyes dangling from slouched heads.
 We are on our way.

 Expressing milk at 30,000 feet is interesting; better than the too-small toilet cubicle I expected.
 The lovely cabin crew have found me a space of my own, behind the cover of curtain.
-Missing my partner and Xander already.
+Missing my son already.
 So much.

 Flying into the sunrise is awe-inspiring.
 Then the plane is landing.
 So quickly.